 Additional SkyMiles Redemption Options

-While the value you receive may not be as strong as when you redeem for flights or Sky Club drinks, there are several additional redemption options for your SkyMiles, including Delta Vacations and Delta Experiences.
+Though the value you receive may not be as strong as when you redeem for flights or Sky Club drinks, there are several additional redemption options for your SkyMiles, including Delta Vacations and Delta Experiences.

-Bottom Line: There are several ways to redeem your SkyMiles, including award flights on Delta and partner airlines, upgraded seating, change fees, Sky Club membership, Sky Club premium drinks, charity donations, gift cards, and Delta Vacations/Experiences.
+There are several ways to redeem your SkyMiles, including award flights on Delta and partner airlines, upgraded seating, change fees, Sky Club membership, Sky Club premium drinks, charity donations, gift cards, and Delta Vacations and Delta Experiences.

 A Faster Path to Delta Medallion Elite Status

-Travel Protection and Benefits
+Travel Protections and Benefits

-Your Delta Platinum card comes with several travel benefits including baggage insurance and car rental coverage.
+Your Delta Platinum card comes with several travel benefits, including baggage insurance and car rental coverage.
 Image Credit: Delta Air Lines

 18. Trip Delay Insurance